Wildcat Ski Team – Ski Equipment Guide

 • GS skis

-• GS suit (optional, but most athletes wear them)
+• GS suit (optional but common)

-• Back protection is encouraged
+• Back protection encouraged

 U14